vict0rsch/deep_learning/README.md

 >Theano provides a list of predefined tensor types that can be used to create a tensor variables.
 Variables can be named to facilitate debugging, and all of these constructors accept an optional name argument.

+### Warning
+Debugging Theano errors can be quite difficult.
+I suggest you go through [this](http://deeplearning.net/software/theano/tutorial/debug_faq.html) if you have troubles.

+Also, if you do not understand why printing your variables with standard `print` does not help, you are not ready to go on with Theano (but who said Keras needed that much Theano?).